-People around the world will celebrate Valentine’s Day on Feb.
+People around the world celebrate Valentine’s Day on Feb.
 14 by expressing their love for each other and exchanging thoughtful gifts, gestures, and words.

 Not only can you help make a difference in the world, but you and your loved ones can also commemorate your shared values to help others.